mcmorry/PW-language-localized-URL/README.md

 ### urlSegments

-This module uses the url segments of ProcessWire to map the localized pages to real ones.
+This module uses the url segments of ProcessWire to map the localized pages to real ones but the array of segment is re-indexed to contains only real segments.
-This means that `$input->urlSegments` will return all the localized pages toghether with the segments.
+This means that you can access `$input->urlSegments` as usual.

 Plus, the limit of 4 segments includes the page tree, so it could be necessary to change this limit in the `config.php` file:

 	$config->maxUrlSegments = 4;

-To access the adjusted array of urlSegments, without the pages, you can call the method `mlUrlSegments()` of the module:

-	$urlSegments = $modules->get("LanguageLocalizedURL")->mlUrlSegments();